mallmanndev/matheusvmallmann/README.md

 ### A little about myself

 - 📚 I'm a student of System of Information in UFSM
-- 🔭 I’m currently working on @meliuz
+- 🔭 I’m Open To Work
 - 🌱 I’m currently learning Software Architecture
 - 💬 Contact me by: matheusvmallmann@gmail.com
 - ⚽ My hobbies are Mountain Bike, play games and play guitar